thytran1/assignments/HA2.md

 demonstrated in class, you may need to add a `-webkit-appearance: none;` or other line to your CSS depending on the browser and OS you use.

 The category and clear buttons should be on the left as shown.
-They content should start beneath the text input control vertically (but too the left of it).
+The content should start beneath the text input control vertically (but to the left of it).
 There should be a label `Set Item Type:`.
 All buttons in this column should be 150 pixels wide with centered text.
 There should be 25 pixels of space between the clear button and the others.